harding/bitcoinops.github.io/_includes/specials/policy/en/01-why-mempool.md

 allows users to have a better sense of what others are bidding and what bids have been successful in the past.

-However, there is no such thing as "the mempool" - each node may receive different transactions.
+However, there is no such thing as "the mempool"---each node may receive different transactions.
 Submitting a transaction to one node does not necessarily mean that it has made its way to miners.
 Some users find this uncertainty frustrating, and wonder, "why don't we